 The keywords that you want to rank for should be the same terms that the target customers are using to search for websites like yours on Google and other search engines.
 More importantly, you should write in a language and tone that matches the audience.

-Another problem that could be hampering your growth if focusing on long-tail keywords that are too overused or obscure online.
+Another problem that could be hampering your growth is focusing on long-tail keywords that are too overused or obscure online.
 Such keywords will not drive any traffic back to your website.
-Find long-tail keywords that have the potential of bring in laser-focussed customers who are ready to convert.
+Find long-tail keywords that have the potential of bringing in laser-focused customers who are ready to convert.
 Even though you will not be getting a lot of traffic, your site conversion rate will not take a beating.
 Concisely, use long-tail keywords that are specific but not too specific to your niche.
 Remember the main goal is to get visitors who land on your website to convert.

 5# Use One Keyword Per Post